VekotinVerstas/RaspiAnsible/README.md

-# Automated software install to Raspbian Stretch
+# Automated software installation on Raspberry Pi OS

 This repository contains Ansible-playbooks for automatically install and configure various application combinations on